 Foreign traders established in the EU paying Irish VAT

-A VAT registered trader in another Member State (MS) can claim Irish VAT incurred during the course of business.
-The trader should submit an Electronic VAT Refund (EVR) directly to the relevant tax authorities in their own Member State (MS).
+A Value-Added Tax (VAT) registered trader in another Member State can claim Irish VAT incurred during the course of business.
+The trader should submit an Electronic VAT Refund (EVR) via the electronic portal in their Member State.

 What information will Revenue require?

 Revenue may request additional documentation, including original invoices, to support the refund application from the:

 - applicant’s Member State

 What amount of VAT can be claimed?

 The total amount of VAT claimed must not be less than:

 - €400, where the claim is for a period between three months and one calendar year